Efficient Deep Visual and Inertial Odometry with Adaptive Visual Modality Selection: Method

 \subsection{End-to-end neural visual-inertial odometry}

-End-to-end neural VIO methods \cite{clark2017vinet, chen2019selective, liu2021atvio} consist of a visual feature encoder DNN $E_{visual}$ and an inertial feature encoder network $E_{inertial}$ that extracts learned features from the input images and IMU measurements as follows:
+End-to-end neural VIO methods \cite{clark2017vinet, chen2019selective, liu2021atvio} consist of a visual feature encoder $E_{visual}$ and an inertial feature encoder $E_{inertial}$ that extracts learned features from the input images and IMU measurements as follows:

 Typically, the visual feature encoder is much larger than the inertial feature encoder as the image dimension is much larger than that of the IMU measurement.

 Visual feature $x_t^v$ and inertial feature $x_t^i$ are combined as $z_t$ through concatenation \cite{clark2017vinet} or attention modules \cite{chen2019selective, liu2021atvio}.
 For accurate pose estimation, estimated motions and states of previous frames are used together with the newly extracted features of the current frame.
 Because of this temporally sequential nature of the problem, an RNN is typically employed to learn the correlation within the sequence of motions.
 The RNN employes fully connected layers as the last step for the final 6-DoF pose regression as in:

 where $h_{t-1}$ and $h_t$ are the hidden latent vectors of the RNN at time $t$ and $t-1$. $\hat{\phi}_t$ and $\hat{v}_t$ denotes the estimated rotational vector and translational vector, respectively.